allejo/PhpSoda/README.md

 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/allejo/PhpSoda.svg?maxAge=2592000)](https://scrutinizer-ci.com/g/allejo/PhpSoda/)
 [![Coverage Status](https://img.shields.io/scrutinizer/coverage/g/allejo/PhpSoda.svg?maxAge=2592000)](https://scrutinizer-ci.com/g/allejo/PhpSoda/)

-A PHP library for working with the [Socrata API](http://dev.socrata.com/docs/endpoints.html).
+A PHP library for working with the [Socrata Open Data API](http://dev.socrata.com/docs/endpoints.html).
 Provided as an alternative to Socrata's official implementation, this library fills the short-comings of the official library by providing more functionality, a more object-oriented approach, documentation, and plenty of example code.

-This library fully supports interacting with the API by getting datasets, handling tokens, handling basic authentication, and OAuth2.0 tokens in order to write or modify datasets.
+This library fully supports interacting with the Socrata Open Data API (SODA) by getting datasets, handling tokens, handling basic authentication, and OAuth2.0 tokens in order to write or modify datasets.

 ## Requirements